 Light Fonts on Dark Background are Uncomfortable for the Eyes

-When you use light fonts on a dark background, the light bounces around on the screen and gets all mashed together before it hits the eyes.
+When you use light fonts on a black background, the light bounces around on the screen and gets all mashed together before it hits the eyes.
 As a result, readers must struggle to bring the words into focus, which makes the reading experience uncomfortable.

 Dark backgrounds also tend to reflect light back into the reader’s eyes, which has the effect of making the text appear jumbled.
 The result; your visitors are more likely to hit the back button to escape the torture, rather than struggle through the rest of the page.